MicrosoftDocs/Viva/WorkplaceAnalytics/Data-Access/Data-Access.md

 1. Set up your Azure storage container as described in [Azure environment requirements](#azure-environment-requirements) and [Azure storage container setup](#azure-storage-container-setup).
 2. In Workplace Analytics, go to **Settings** > **Data access**.
 3. In **Azure storage container SAS URI**, enter the URI for the Azure storage container.
 4. In the **Field privacy** section, you can select which fields to include and which fields to mask in the export.
 Note the options for the required fields at the top of the list are locked and unchangeable, as shown in the following graphic.

+   > [!Note]
+   > When you add new attributes to your organizational data and you want to include them in a data export, you must repeat this step to add the new attributes to the export.

 5. Select **Save** (top right) to save your selections and enable a workflow that exports the Workplace Analytics data to the storage container.
 The applicable data is then exported to Azure during each subsequent data refresh in Workplace Analytics.

    ![Workplace Analytics data export settings page](./images/data-export.png)